-So an awful lot so, that for the beyond two years a growing number of expatriates have grew to become to Ms Al Mosa to purchase the modern-day abayas – broadly speaking of the coloured and linen range, she stated.
+So an awful lot so, that for the beyond two years, a growing number of expatriates have grown to become to Ms. Al Mosa to purchase the modern-day abayas – broadly speaking of the coloured and linen range, she stated.

-“They experience it is very realistic and some thing that they prefer to experience, even of their countries,” stated Ms Al Mosa.
+“They experience it is very realistic and something that they prefer to experience, even of their countries,” stated Ms. Al Mosa.
 “I think it’s very promising.
-For us, the abaya is part of our lifestyle, a part of our identification and I suppose it’s far a pleasure for each person while someone non-Arab buys a chunk and that they locate it very high-quality and comfy and they like to have it, and they need to put on it even abroad.”
+For us, the abaya is part of our lifestyle, a part of our identity, and I suppose it’s far a pleasure for each person while someone non-Arab buys a chunk and that they locate it very high-quality and comfy and they like to have it, and they need to put it on even abroad.”

 Dr. Haifa Al Anjari, founding faculty member and assistant professor of fashion layout at the College of Fashion and Design Dubai, stated the abaya had come to a protracted manner from its utilitarian origins as a way of modesty and safety from the climate.
 Early abayas had been black and manufactured from goat hair, said Dr. Al Anjari.